risk-first/website/Debugging-Bets.md

 ![Flow of Action](images/debugging_flow.png)

-1. The user clicks a button in the app.
+1. The user clicks a button in Tables App.
-2. The app then makes a request to the Symphony Server for an on behalf of token.
+2. The app then makes a request to the Symphony Server for an On-Behalf-Of token.
-3. With this token, it then makes a request to the Symphony Agent to post a message.
+3. With this token, Tables App then makes a request to the Symphony Agent to post a message.
 4. The Symphony Agent encrypts the message, and forwards it on to the Symphony Server.
-5. If that goes well, it returns a 200 response to my app, saying the message is posted, and it appears in the chat.
+5. If that goes well, it returns a 200 response to Tables App, saying the message is posted, and it appears in the chat.

 However, things go south around step 4:   I see the token, but using with the agent fails.